ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-configuration-and-tuning.rst

 Extended Tuning (Copter only)
 =============================

 For Copter, the Basic Tuning screen is very simple to enable an easy way for beginners to generally adjust roll and pitch tuning.
-But this screen is similar to the Basic Tuning screen for Plane adn Rover, showing the most common parameters for each control loop.
+But this screen is similar to the Basic Tuning screen for Plane and Rover, showing the most common parameters for each control loop.

 Standard Params
 ===============

-This screen provides access to parameters which are most commonly adjusted by users to alter the behaviour of the vehicle for each individual application.
+This screen provides access to parameters which are most commonly adjusted by users to alter the behavior of the vehicle for each individual application.

 Advanced Params
 ===============